 Diamond saw blades are typically the best choice when it comes to making clean, professional cuts in concrete.
 However, within this category, you'll find myriad blade options at a wide range of price levels.
 How do you choose the perfect blade for the job at hand?

-To achieve optimum cutting performance for your investment, follow these eight steps before you buy a concrete saw.
+To achieve optimum cutting performance for your investment, follow these eight tips:

 - The metal core, a precision-engineered steel disk with a segmented rim that holds the diamonds.